Kibei: Background

-Most Japanese Americans who were living on the west coast of the United States when war with Japan broke out were interned; many others volunteered for service in the U.S. military, often as translators.
+When war between the US and Japan broke out in 1941, most Japanese Americans living on the west coast of the United States were interned, while many others volunteered for service in the U.S. military, often as translators.

 In contrast, most Japanese Americans who were in school in Japan in late 1941 entered the Japanese army.
 A notable case was Minoru Wada, an American citizen educated in Japan who served as an Imperial Japanese Army junior officer.
 After the U.S. took him prisoner in the Philippines in 1945, he provided U.S. bomber crews with vital intelligence and led the aircraft in a highly successful attack on the headquarters of the Japanese 100th Division.
 He later explained that he had been motivated by a desire to minimize the loss of life by helping to effect a swift end to the Pacific War.